 Section 8.
 Quorum

-Quorum for the Board of Directors will be set at a two thirds majority.
+Quorum for the Board of Directors will be set at a three fifths majority.

 Section 9.
 Board of Director Member Activity

 Board of Director Members are required to attend 75% of business meetings.
 Any Board of Director member not meeting this requirement may be asked to leave the Board of Directors.

 Section 10.
 Removal

 A Board of Director member may ask to be removed from the Board of Directors, or they may be asked to leave by the existing Board of Directors.
 Board of Director members may be removed by a two-thirds vote of the members of the Board of Directors.
 Examples of conditions under which a Board of Director member may be removed include, but are not limited to, breach of confidentiality, failure to disclose a conflict of interest, failure to exercise the duties of a Board of Directors member, or failing to attend 75% of Board of Directors meetings.
 The Board of Directors member in question is not eligible to vote in their own dismissal, regardless of the situation in which they are leaving.

 Any vacancies occurring among the Board of Directors shall be filled until the next annual election, at the discretion and decision of the Board of Directors; except that the Vice Presidents shall automatically share the vacancy in the office of President.

 All members of the Board of Directors shall have one (1) vote per member.
 Unless otherwise indicated, Board of Directors resolutions require a simple majority of quorum.
 In the event of a tie, the President’s vote will serve as tiebreaker.
 Board of Directors business that requires a vote may be conducted via telephone or electronic means for issues that require immediate action, provided that a reasonable attempt is made to notify all Board of Directors members of the vote.